SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

             println("An integer value could not be found for \(numberSymbol).")
         }
     <<< The integer value of 三 is 3.
+    /// prints "The integer value of 三 is 3."

 ..
 TODO: The initialization of integerValue can be removed once the REPL supports uninitialized named values.